denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 novice cooks to follow instructions without the presence of a master chef.
 Similarly, delayed communication could happen in absentia, according to predetermined rules and instructions.
-A message could activate a machine that prints a log and another that trades stocks and another that replies with a confirmation.
+A message could activate a machine that sells trades stocks and another that replies with a printed confirmation.

 Just as perforated music could be used to displace the act of performance in time, programmable media deferred the act of inscription.
-Writers also became de facto programmers.
+Telegraph operators became de facto programmers.
 One could strike a key in the present, only to feel the effects of its impact later, at a remote location.
 Decoupled from its human sources, inscription could be compressed and optimized for speed and efficiency.
 Electromechanical readers could ingest prepared ticker tape and punch cards at rates far exceeding the possibilities of hand-operated Morse telegraphy.

 Besides encoding language, the Baudot schema left space for several special control characters.
-The "character space" of an existing alphabet was therefore expanded further by switching the receiving mechanism into a special control mode in which every combination of five bits represented an individual control character, instead of a letter.
+The "character space" of an existing alphabet was expanded further by switching the receiving mechanism into a special control mode in which every combination of five bits represented an individual control character, instead of a letter.
 In this manner, human content and machine control intertwined to occupy the same spectrum of communication.

-By the 1930s devices variously known as printer telegraphs, teletypewriters, and teletypes displaced Morse code telegraphy as the dominant mode of commercial communication.
+By the 1930s, devices variously known as printer telegraphs, teletypewriters, and teletypes displaced Morse code telegraphy as the dominant mode of commercial communication.
 A 1932 U.S. Bureau of Labor Statistics report estimated a more than 50 percent drop in Morse code operators between 1915 and 1931.
 Morse operators referred to teletypists on the sending side as “punchers” and those on the receiving side as “printer men.”[^16] The printer men responsible for assembling pages from ticker tape were called “pasters” and sometimes, derisively, as “paperhangers.”[^17] Teletype technology automated this entire process, rendering punchers, pasters, and paperhangers obsolete.
 Operators could enter printed characters directly into the machine, using a keyboard similar to the typewriter, which, by that time, was widely available for business use.
 The teletype would then automatically transcode the input into transmitted signal and then back from the signal onto paper on the receiving end.

 Machine code thus occupied a gray area between "plain text" and "cipher," both legal as well as technical terms, governed by international treaties that